-3. Close all valves on auxiliary equipment and piping, then disconnect all auxiliary piping.

-4. Decontaminate the pump as necessary.
-If American-Marsh pumps contain dangerous chemicals, it is important to follow plant safety guidelines to avoid personal injury or death.

-5. Remove the coupling guard.

-6. Remove the spacer coupling and drive key.

-7. Drain the pump by removing the vent plug at the top of the casing (#1A).

-8. Remove the fasteners holding the upper casing (#1A) to the lower casing (#1A).
-Remove any external piping if supplied.
-Remove the two (2) casing dowel pins from the casing assembly.

-9. Insert a screwdriver or pry bar into the slots between the upper (#1A) and lower (#1A) casing halves and separate the halves, lifting off the upper (#1A) casing half.
+- Close all valves on auxiliary equipment and piping, then disconnect all auxiliary piping. - 4.
+Decontaminate the pump as necessary.
+If American-Marsh pumps contain dangerous chemicals, it is important to follow plant safety guidelines to avoid personal injury or death. - 5.
+Remove the coupling guard. - 6.
+Remove the spacer coupling and drive key. - 7.
+Drain the pump by removing the vent plug at the top of the casing (#1A). - 8.
+Loosen the gland bolts and washers (#72B) and pull the gland assembly (#71A or #71B) away from the casing (#1A). - 9.
+Remove the fasteners holding the upper casing to the lower casing (#1A).
+Remove any external piping if supplied. - Insert a screwdriver or pry bar into the slots between the upper and lower (#1A) casing halves and separate the halves, lifting off the upper casing half (#1A).
 Discard the casing gasket (#353A).

+ADANGER